shlomospi/Pupils_detection/README.md

 -e: The maximal number of epochs to run
 -b: The size of a batch
 --lr: learning rate
---reducelr: by how much to reduce learning rate
+--rlr: by how much to reduce learning rate
 --log_dir: Directory name to save training logs, any pictures and saved models
 --blocks: num of blocks for a block type architecture
 --arch: small/blocks/medium